 As a project manager, you clearly see the benefits of time tracking.
 It allows you to monitor the cost of projects, accurately bill customers, and forecast future project timelines.

 But getting your team to feel the same appreciation for timesheets?
 Well, that can be a challenge.

-If you’ve sang the praises of time tracking but your team isn’t listening, it may be time to dig deeper to get to the bottom of the issue.
+If you’ve sung the praises of time tracking but your team isn’t listening, it may be time to dig deeper to get to the bottom of the issue.

 Read on to understand how your tools and processes could be holding your team back and what you can do to fix the problem.